scolapicchioni/blazor/Lab11/readme.md

 using System.Threading.Tasks;

 namespace PhotoSharingApplication.Backend.Infrastructure.Identity {
     public class UserService : IUserService {
         private readonly IHttpContextAccessor accessor;

-    public UserService(IHttpContextAccessor accessor) {
-      this.accessor = accessor;
+        public UserService(IHttpContextAccessor accessor) => this.accessor = accessor;
-    }

-    public Task<ClaimsPrincipal> GetUserAsync() {
+        public Task<ClaimsPrincipal> GetUserAsync() => Task.FromResult(accessor.HttpContext.User);
-      return Task.FromResult(accessor.HttpContext.User);
-    }
     }
 }
 ```

 The `IHttpContextAccessor` interface is to be found in the `Microsoft.AspNetCore.Http` package, which you have to add as a NuGet package.

 We also need to add the `HttpContextAccessor` in the services of our Rest and gRPC applications.

 ### Rest